Lia Purpura

-Lia Purpura (born February 22, 1964, Mineola, New York) is an American poet, writer and educator.
-She is the author of four collections of poems (King Baby, Stone Sky Lifting, The Brighter the Veil, It Shouldn't Have Been Beautiful), four collections of essays (Increase, On Looking, Rough Likeness, and All the Fierce Tethers) and one collection of translations (Poems of Grzegorz Musial: Berliner Tagebuch and Taste of Ash).
-Her poems and essays appear in AGNI, The Antioch Review, DoubleTake, FIELD, The Georgia Review, The Iowa Review, Orion Magazine, The New Republic, The New Yorker, The Paris Review, Parnassus: Poetry in Review, Ploughshares.
-Southern Review, and many other magazines.
+Lia Purpura (born February 22, 1964) is an American poet and essayist.
+She is the author of four collections of poems (The Brighter the Veil, Stone Sky Lifting, King Baby, It Shouldn’t Have Been Beautiful), four collections of essays (Increase, On Looking, Rough Likeness, All the Fierce Tethers), and one collection of translations (Poems of Grzegorz Musial: Berliner Tagebuch and Taste of Ash).
+Her awards include fellowships from the Guggenheim Foundation, The NEA, The Fulbright Foundation, and others.
+On Looking was a Finalist for the National Book Critics Circle Award.
+Her poems and essays appear in: Agni, The New Yorker, Poetry, Orion, The Paris Review, The New Republic, The Georgia Review.
+Emergence, and elsewhere.